senam86/fs11-mvp/README.md

 - request put doesn't work in users.js, maybe use patch instead (the user shouldn't be able to update everything but maybe location and username?)

-## Attachments
+## Attachments (docs folder)

-- API routes can be found in teh folder docs
+- API routes
+- user table
+- insights table